High Speed Rail video © 2019 and © 2022 Grant Johnson (drone videographer), PRISM Engineering, Music © 2019 Adam Lehi Johnson

-As an engineer, a California registered TRAFFIC ENGINEER, who has also worked directly for the Chinese government on High Speed Rail Construction Supervision and Inspection in Mainland China as a Chief Site Engineer, I have to say that this High Speed Rail Project in California is a long shot project because of the politics involved... and could be somewhat of a MISFIT project for the United States Transportation System.
-Also it has become politically not viable at the national level.
+As an engineer, a California registered TRAFFIC ENGINEER, who has also worked directly for the Chinese government on High Speed Rail Construction Supervision and Inspection in Mainland China as a Chief Site Engineer (CSE), I have to say that this High Speed Rail Project in California is a long shot project because of the politics involved... and could be somewhat of a "Square Peg in a Round Hole" project for the United States Transportation System.
+A misfit transportation mode that costs too much for so little cumulative benefit.
+Also it has become politically unviable at the national level.
+In China, the progress made in just one year on the HSR project I was supervising, in just one single year, there was more progress than CA has made in 7 years!
+I was working on overseeing inspections of TUNNELS, BRIDGES over canyons, BOX CULVERT crossings for creeks, animals, elevated VIADUCT BRIDGES over farmland (100m segments placed individually on tall piers), and SUBMERGED "TUNNEL" sections to "bury" the tracks and build a long thick tunnel with earth covering on top to hide it.

-We primarily use CARS in the US, and soon, autonomous cars... which will make the train choice look less convenient.
+We primarily use CARS in the US, and soon, electric autonomous cars... which will make the train choice look less convenient.
+Another clean air quality option will be presented to us, that runs on 4 rubber tires.
+A CAR.
+If its about the planet and climate change, listen up, this is an option that does just that.

 Rail options for transport are very limited in pathways.
 I believe in the near future much of these classic ideas will be replaced by something different which has the potential to be much much better for the environment, for reducing delays and even reducing vehicle miles traveled (VMT).
 It seems obvious now that this will be: Mobile vehicles generally with four wheels, computer driven, dynamic "train assembly" for convoy travel, robotic deliveries, mobile offices large and small, etc. Much increased pathway options than current options with rail, and much SAFER too, by taking the human element of "tragic mistake" out of the driving equation.
 I am all for it, because it will end up being the safest, most efficient, and most convenient and helpful option.
 Currently we have plateaued on reducing fatalities, because the human element in driving still exists.
 I want a private autonomous "CAR" in my near future.
 I don't want to have to wait for a train, especially a train to where I don't want to go.